microsoft/theme-converter-for-vs/README.md

 10. Select Browse and select the .pkgdef you added.
 Select OK.
 11. Edit other fields in the vsixmanifest as desired (author, version, company, etc)
 12. Build solution and you now have a vsix in the output folder.

+## Let us know what you think
+What do you think about the converted theme?
+What do you think about the tool?
+Is there anything you would change?
+Please let us know!

 ## Contributing